-|Minimum cost after 12 months||$805||$648||$300||$420|
+|Minimum cost after 12 months||$1,113||$648||$300||$420|

-Features: Foxtel Now vs Kayo
+Features: Foxtel vs Kayo vs Foxtel Now

 |Feature||Foxtel||Foxtel Now||Kayo Basic||Kayo Premium|

-|Devices||iOS, Android (Foxtel GO), IQ||PC, Mac, iOS, Android, Chromecast, Xbox One, Xbox 360, PS4 and Samsung, LG and Sony smart TVs||PC, Mac, iOS (v11+), Android (V6+), Chromecast, Telstra TV, Apple TV, Android TV, Sony Bravia TV, Samsung TV, AirPlay||PC, Mac, iOS (v11+), Android (V6+), Chromecast, Telstra TV, Apple TV, Android TV, Sony Bravia TV, Samsung TV, AirPlay|
+|Devices||iOS, Android (Foxtel GO), iQ||PC, Mac, iOS, Android, Chromecast, Xbox One, Xbox 360, PS3, PS4 and Samsung, LG and Sony Android TVs||PC, Mac, iOS, Android , Chromecast, Telstra TV, Apple TV, Android TV, Sony Bravia TV, Samsung TV, AirPlay||PC, Mac, iOS, Android , Chromecast, Telstra TV, Apple TV, Android TV, Sony Bravia TV, Samsung TV, AirPlay|

-|Concurrent streams||2 (via Foxtel Go)||2||2||3|
+|Concurrent streams||2 (via Foxtel GO)||2||2||3|

 Sports streaming free trial and future updatesWhile all of the sports streaming options under the Foxtel banner come with free trial periods, these are not an offering fixed in stone.
-Currently, there is a two-week trial period offered for Kayo Sports.
+At the time of writing, there is a two-week trial period offered for Kayo Sports.

 Considering that the service is available through a browser and has no invasive installation requirements or costs, experiencing what Kayo is like is relatively pain-free.
 You could even time your trial to coincide with a sporting event you are interested in so you can really dive into the service with a match you find really engaging.

-By comparison, Foxtel Go and Foxtel Now are well established and have had multiple updates.
+By comparison, Foxtel GO and Foxtel Now are well established and have had multiple updates.
 So, if you want to jump into Kayo early, you should be willing to accept some teething problems and a period of delay before all the features arrive.
 The core ability to just watch sport, though, will not be affected.
-And if you watch our live stream of Kayo in action in the video above, you'll see that the teething issues are very minor.
+And if you watch our live stream of Kayo in action in the video below, you'll see that the teething issues are very minor.

 Latest streaming news